Q: Should I starve my cat or dog before coming in for an operation?

 A: Males: From 4 months of age onwards – this is essential to prevent urine spraying, fighting and straying as well as unwanted kittens.
 Females: From 4 months of age.
 We strongly recommend spaying so that responsible owners help to prevent further unwanted kittens.

 A: The simple advice to this is YES!
 A microchip is a small electronic chip that is inserted under the skin to provide details of your pet’s identity should they go missing.
 Although the implantation procedure is simple and relatively painless we recommend this is performed during neutering whilst under anaesthetic, although if requested it can be done at the 2nd vaccination.

 A: Feeding a good quality diet is an essential part of providing your kitten with the best possible start.
 We recommend Virbac HPM diet, which is an extremely palatable high protein diet.

 A: We strongly recommend pet insurance.
 As a practice, our advice is to use ‘Pet Plan’.
 Whichever insurance company you choose please take time to read the small print of the policy carefully.
 It is always advisable to take out a ‘for life’ policy is possible.

 Q: What is the Pet Health Plan?:

 A: SAVE MONEY ON ROUTINE HEALTCARE AND VETERINARY CHECKS!
 The Pet Health Club is NOT insurance but is a way of spreading the cost of regular veterinary visits: the vaccinations, flea, worm and parasite treatments, microchipping and health checks which make up the majority of vet visits but which are not covered by insurance policies.
 You can also receive 10% off the cost of consultations, neutering and dental procedures as well as food, including prescription diets, on sale in reception.
-Please feel free to speak to our receptionist or one of our nurses for more information.
+Please feel free to speak to our receptionist or one of our nurses for more advice and information.